ibexa/documentation-developer/docs/cookbook/displaying_content_with_simple_templates.md

 {# ... #}
 ```

-Instead of pointing to a specific content by its Location ID you can of course also use here a variable, see [this example in the Demo Bundle](https://github.com/ezsystems/ezplatform-demo/blob/e15b93ade4b8c1f9084c5adac51239d239f9f7d8/app/Resources/views/full/blog.html.twig#L25).
+Instead of pointing to a specific Content item by its Location ID you can also use here a variable, see [this example in the Demo Bundle](https://github.com/ezsystems/ezplatform-demo/blob/e15b93ade4b8c1f9084c5adac51239d239f9f7d8/app/Resources/views/full/blog.html.twig#L25).